JohnSnow0422-nju/JohnSnow0422-nju/README.md

 - 📫 How to reach me: E-mail zhuyong0422@gmail.com / 522022140162@smail.nju.edu.cn
 - 😄 Pronouns: John(he)
 - ⚡ Let's become interesting with AI.
 - 🏆 This is the software's source code.
 It integrates several models into one platform, facilitating some data analysis tasks like topic modeling and cleaning text data.
-It also supports the visualization functions, like Line Chart, Radar Chart, Sunburst chart, Heatmap, etc.
+It also supports the visualization functions, like Line Chart, Radar Chart, Sunburst chart, Heatmap, etc. GPT is introducted to achieve autonomatic analysis and output the content.
 - ✨ The software using tutorial: https://youtu.be/1hanVRwA-Bg
 <!---
 JohnSnow0422-nju/JohnSnow0422-nju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.